 BRADYCARDIA, SLOW ARRHYTHMIAS, ATRIAL FIBRILLATION AND MORE

 Atrial fibrillation is the most common cardiac rhythm disorder.
 As such, atrial fibrillation can either directly lead to a slow pulse (bradycardia) or the medication required to treat atrial fibrillation can cause a small pulse.
-However, bradycardia can also occur without atrial fibrillation, e.g. an AV blockage.
+However, bradycardia can also occur without atrial fibrillation, e.g. an AV blockageIt's a heart block that occurs when the electrical signal between the heart chambers and ventricles is impaired.
 This situation occurs when the electrical conduction system within the heart is sick.
 This disease leads to symptoms such as dizziness, shortness of breath and syncope.
 The treatment is a dual-chamber pacemaker.
 Two-chamber means that the atrium and the ventricle are each provided with an electrode (cables) connected to the pacemaker.
 Finally, resynchronization may be necessary in certain situations, in which case a 3-chamber pacemaker, also called a bi-ventricular system, is used.

 With atrial fibrillation and other cardiac arrhythmias, pacemakers are used to bridge the diseased conduction system of the heart.
 The pacemaker consists of a housing and one or two electrodes (cables) that generate the connection between the unit (battery) and the heart.
 The electrodes connect the chambers of the heart through the venous system to the pacemaker, which lies under the skin just by the clavicula.
 With the electrodes, the pacemaker adapts its performance to the heart and ensures a sufficient pulse rate, in case it stops.